nickbalestra/nickbalestra.github.io/_posts/2016-11-12-composing-observables.md

 ***

-## Conclusion
+## Recap and Extras

 Although very naively, we just implemented a very basic stream library.
+You can find the library on github:

+[Stream](https://github.com/nickbalestra/Stream) - A toy functional reactive stream library for JavaScript

 I leave it up to the reader to implement it further, maybe taking some inspiration from the following libraries:

 - [RxJS](https://github.com/Reactive-Extensions/RxJS/)
 - [xstream](https://github.com/staltz/xstream)